FDio/csit/docs/report/introduction/methodology_hoststack_testing/methodology_http_tcp_with_wrk.rst

 `WRK HTTP benchmarking tool <https://github.com/wg/wrk>`_ is used for TCP/IP and HTTP tests of VPP Host Stack and built-in static HTTP server.
-WRK has been chosen as it is capable of generating significant TCP/IP and HTTP loads by scaling number of threads across multi-core processors.
+WRK was chosen, because it is capable of generating significant TCP/IP and HTTP loads by scaling number of threads across multi-core processors.

-This in turn enables high scale benchmarking of the VPP Host Stack TCP/IP and HTTP service including HTTP TCP/IP Connections-Per-Second (CPS) and HTTP Requests-Per-Second.
+This in turn enables high scale benchmarking of the VPP Host Stack TCP/IP and HTTP service, including HTTP TCP/IP Connections-Per-Second (CPS) and HTTP Requests-Per-Second.

 The initial tests are designed as follows: